pemtajo/badge-readme/README.md

 1. Update your Readme profile - if your github user is pemtajo you have to build your url like https://github.com/pemtajo/pemtajo (ex.: `<username>/<username>`)

   Add a comment to your `README.md` like this:

   ```md
   <!--START_SECTION:badges-->
   <!--END_SECTION:badges-->
   ```

-note:_These lines will be our entry-points for the dev metrics._
+  Note:_ These lines will be our entry-points for the dev metrics._

 2. Repository Profile

   Note:_If you're executing the workflow on your Profile Repository (`<username>/<username>`) You wouldn't need an GitHub Access Token since GitHub Actions already makes one for you._

   a.
 Open your repository profile `<username>/<username>`
   b.
 Create a new file named `update-badges.yml` containing to following contents inside: